Mistweaver Monk Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 mechanics, offering some on-the-fly randomness and variation to our rotation.

-First, haste will reduce its cooldown such that it will always be in sync with
+First, Haste will reduce its cooldown so that it will always be in sync with

 your GCDs.
 Second,